MicrochipTech/unicens-linux-daemon/cfg/README.md

 **10.4) Defining a GPIO create job**

-In order to enable the usage of remote GPIO, the ports need to be created first with the \<GPIOPortCreate> tag.
+In order to enable the usage of remote GPIO, the ports need to be created first with the \<GPIOPortCreate>.

 It only has one mandatory attribute called DebounceTime:

  - DebounceTime=".."